daniel-gil/advanced-go-microservices/Frameworks/README.md

 ### Tagging and pushing to remote registry

 #### Tag
-We can tag a docker image with (using the github username):
+We can tag a docker image with (using the docker hub username):
 ```
-docker tag gin-web:1.0.1 daniel-gil/gin-web:1.0.1
+docker tag gin-web:1.0.1 danigilmayol/gin-web:1.0.1
 ```

 Once tagged we can list again the docker images to verify that the new tagged is listed:
 ```
 $ docker images
 REPOSITORY             TAG                 IMAGE ID            CREATED             SIZE
-daniel-gil/gin-web     1.0.1               c7e5eedbebcc        14 minutes ago      462MB
+danigilmayol/gin-web   1.0.1               c7e5eedbebcc        14 minutes ago      462MB
 gin-web                1.0.1               c7e5eedbebcc        14 minutes ago      462MB
 ```